Teaching Licenses

 Student Teaching II (EDUC781)

-Continuation of student teaching for K-12 teaching licenses and add-on teaching licenses.
-Planning and implementing discipline-specific, standards-based instruction that is culturally relevant and based on educational research and/or theory, educational technology, and diverse needs of students.
-Use of formal and informal assessments to monitor growth and progress, give feedback, and guide next steps for instruction.
-Execution of effective classroom management techniques.
+Continues student teaching for K-12 and add-on licenses.
+Plans and implements discipline-specific, standards-based instruction that is culturally relevant and grounded in research and theory.
+Uses educational technology and addresses diverse student needs.
+Applies formal and informal assessments to monitor growth, provide feedback, and guide instruction.
+Executes effective classroom management.

 1 credits